 Lifeline looks forward to the privilege of serving your family throughout your adoption journey.
 Start your journey here by searching our website for valuable information that will help you through the Ethiopia adoption process.

 We are excited about the opportunity to work with Dove Adoptions and West Sands Ethiopia Adoption Programs and to help children find their forever families!
-For more information about Ethiopia, you can email Catherine Lenning.
+For more information about Ethiopia, you can email Cyndi Bryant.
 If you would like to know more about any of our other adoption programs, you can call the Lifeline office at (205) 967-0811.